 Is StatTag free to use?

 Yes.
-StatTag is made available under the MIT License (the exact license will show up when you install the software), which allows free use.
+StatTag is made available under the MIT License, which allows free use.

 Is StatTag open source?